abest0/adr-mcp/README.md

 # adr-agent

+## Overview

+This repository implements an ADR (Architecture Decision Record) agent tool as a Python MCP (Model Context Protocol) server.
+It automatically generates MADR-formatted architecture decision records from conversation context, with features including automated ADR numbering, template-based formatting, and multiple transport protocols (HTTP, stdio, WebSocket).
+The tool follows a monorepo structure using Nx workspace and demonstrates self-documentation by generating its own ADRs for architectural decisions made during development.

 ✨ Your new, shiny [Nx workspace](https://nx.dev) has been successfully created! ✨.

 [Learn more about this workspace setup and the @aws/nx-plugin](https://awslabs.github.io/nx-plugin-for-aws).
 Now, let's get you up to speed!